• Skip to primary navigation

 Queen Elizabeth II

-The Queen Elizabeth II Stakes is the fourth race of the day at British Champions Day and the final of the Mile Series.
+The Queen Elizabeth II Stakes is the fifth race of the day at British Champions Day and the final of the Mile Series.
 It’s open to all horses aged three and older but winning a place in the Group 1 contest is subject to performance in the races which precede it: the 2000 Guineas, the Lockinge Stakes, the Queen Anne Stakes, the St James’s Palace Stakes, the Sussex Stakes and the Sun Chariot Stakes.

 THE MILERS’ PINNACLE